 - 1. On the board write Who do you live with?
-Brainstorm a list of family vocabulary (father/mother; husband/wife; brother/sister, friend, etc.).
-Write the words on the board and have learners copy the list for future reference. - 2.
+Brainstorm a list of family vocabulary (father/mother; husband/wife; brother/sister, friend, etc.). - 2.
 Write "Emergency Contact" and explain who yours would be and his/her relationship to you.
 Ask learners to think about who they think should be called in the event of an emergency. - 3.
 Have learners complete the Emergency Contact section of the form (or assign for homework if they don't have the information handy).
 Circulate while learners are completing this section and provide feedback.
 Remind them also to use the checklist.

 Personal Information Form

 First Name: Last Name:

 Date of Birth: / / MM / DD / YY

 Address:

 City:

 Postal Code:

 Phone Number:

-Emergency Contact
+Emerge ncy Contact

+First Name: Last Name:

-Name: Relationship:
+Relationship:

-Phone:
+Phone Number:

 Did I remember to:

-\square Read the form before writing.
+☐ Read the form before writing.

-☐ Print clearly.

-☐ Put capital letters on words.
+☐ Print clearly.☐ Put capital letters on words.

 ☐ Use abbreviations in the address.

-☐ Put correct spaces for phone number and postal code.
+☐ Put correct spaces for phone number er and postal code.

-☐ Fill out everything.
+☐ Fill out everything